Skip to content

 olds herse ambulance

-I saw people die, saved a few from it, and caught a baby when the mother delivered it.
+I saw people die, saved a few from it, and caught a slippery baby when the mother delivered it.
 I helped embalm bodies, even some of the people I knew, back from Vietnam.

 The decent owners of the funeral home urged me to get a license, so I did.
 Though I had studied art mostly in high school and had no plans for college, I had to do two years before going to mortuary school.
 While I had avoided all science earlier I fell in love with it in junior college, especially chemistry and anatomy.
 The reliable marvels of the actual structure of matter and life amazed and intrigued me.
 I liked college-level learning so much that I returned after mortuary school to work on a bachelor’s degree.